New Zealand's doctors and teachers must soon be vaccinated - NewsBreak

 New Zealand's doctors and teachers must soon be vaccinated

-WELLINGTON, New Zealand — (AP) — Most of New Zealand's health care workers and teachers will soon be legally required to get vaccinated against the coronavirus, the government announced Monday.
+Most of New Zealand's health care workers and teachers will soon be legally required to get vaccinated against the coronavirus , the government announced Monday.

 A new mandate compels doctors, pharmacists, community nurses and many other health care workers to be fully vaccinated by December.
 Teachers and other education workers must be fully vaccinated by January.